gcontarini/NewO-vault/README.md

 // Or if many reward contracts were deployed controller.bulkAddRewardsContract([reward1.address, reward2.address, ...]);
 ```

+To check if everything is properly setup, call rewardTrustableStatus().
+It will return an array of all rewards contracts known by the controller that does not have the controller as trustable, if any.

 Rewards contracts can be removed from the controller and the controller can be set to not trustable by the reward contract as well.